upserve/aerosol/README.md

 Aerosol is a gem made to ease the pain of deploying.
 For this gem to be useful, quite a few assumptions are made about your stack:

-- You are using `ActiveRecord` if you're deploying a Rails repo
+- You are using `ActiveRecord` if you're deploying a Rails project
 - You use AWS

 Getting Started